top of page

 EL FUTURO ES BILINGUE

-The more evident issue within SPS’s Bilingual Education program is the lack of availability.
-SPS only has 5 out of 64 elementary schools offering bilingual classrooms.
-According to SPS' former Multilingual Program Manager Thad Williams, the lack of an established, consistent, and effective dual-language model has been the sole reason for rejecting expansion opportunities across the district in the past, directly hindering the opportunities students deserve.The current “international” elementary schools that carry these programs are spread across SPS’s operating boundaries, which seems decent, but when the conversation relates to the future of student learning, it is nowhere near enough.
+The more evident issue within Seattle’s Bilingual Education program is the lack of availability.
+Seattle's district only has 5 out of 64 elementary schools offering bilingual classrooms.
+The current “international” elementary schools that carry these programs are spread across the operating boundaries.
 There is no guarantee of enough slots for every student that applies, regardless of language background status.
 Expanding the program to more schools with an established, effective model will maximize opportunities for students, creating more slots in different neighborhoods and promoting itself to families as a beneficiary.
 Expansion also opens up job opportunities for current educators who are bilingual, enabling them to lead the change and make a difference, along with job security.

 2.png